moeadham/BookPlayer-wiki/Developer-Guide.md

 - `BP_PROVISIONING_INTENTS` → The provisioning profile that used the App ID with the wildcard
 - `BP_PROVISIONING_WIDGET_UI` → The provisioning profile that used the App ID with the suffix `.BookPlayerWidgetUI`

-You should be able to run the project now 💪 (if you find any problems, please feel free to open a ticket, or contact us via Discord)
+You should be able to run the project now in your device 💪 (if you find any problems, please feel free to open a ticket, or contact us via Discord)

 <a name="themes"/>